-Visiting LBJ Ranch
+Landmarks around the LBJ Ranch

 The winding drive takes you through the middle of a working farm where descendants of LBJ’s Hereford cattle roam freely.
 Not only do they have no fear of humans, I’m pretty sure they didn’t like me being on their turf.
 At one point, I was lucky that one of the longhorns was behind a fence, or he would have charged me.

 As soon as I stepped through the door, I immediately knew I was in the 1960s thanks to the decor, which has all been restored with original furniture from the time LBJ lived in the house (almost all of it actually belonged to the Johnsons).
 It includes everything from wood paneling and light blue leather to floral print upholstery.

-For the most part, the house looks nothing like I had expected from the home of a President.
+For the most part, the house looks nothing like I had expected from the home of a president.
 This makes sense when you realize it was just a ranch house that had been in the Johnson family for 50 years before LBJ ever took office.

 There were no grand staircases or items covered in gold.
 The house is not particularly large, and there is little grandeur, aside from some towels with the Presidential seal and several items marked as being gifts from other heads of state.
-The most unusual aspect is that the President had phones everywhere (including the bathroom), so that he could be available and working at almost all times.
+The most unusual aspect is that the president had phones everywhere (including the bathroom), so that he could be available and working at almost all times.

-In addition to the buildings directly related to LBJ, the 718-acre state park also offers lots of ways to enjoy the natural setting of the Hill Country.
+In addition to the buildings directly related to LBJ, the 718-acre park offers lots of ways to enjoy the natural setting of the Hill Country.
 There are sites for fishing and swimming, and you can see bison, wild turkeys, and other animals in the property’s wildlife enclosures.
 In the spring, the wildflowers here are glorious.